Hedgehogo/aber.io/README.md

 baz(10, "hello")::baz0-foo*$%
 ```

-## Negative function call
+## Negative call
-The negative function call is denoted by `@`.
+The negative call is denoted by `@`.
 It captures the largest expression on the right.
-It has higher precedence than a method call or a child function call.
+It has higher precedence than a method call or a child call.

 Examples:
 ```